stuy-softdev/heistLEET__rohans33_aoanulh2789_haowenx2_michellec397/README.md

 Aoanul Hoque - Bug fixing, feature testing <br>

 Description of Website/App:
-Rohanspace allows you to create an account to create blogs and publish them for other users, including guests, to view.
-Users are able to search, edit, and publish past blogs.
+Rohanspace allows you to create an account to create blogs and publish them for other users.
+Users will be able to search and edit past blogs.
+All that is needed is an email and password of your choice, and you can sign up to Rohanspace for free.

 # Install Guide:
 - git clone the ssh link onto local computer (reccomended to clone it into your desktop folder for easy access)